-When the integrated light source of the SPECTRO-3-MSM-ANA color sensor is activated, the sensor detects the radiation that is diffusely reflected from the object.
-As a light source the SPECTRO-3 color sensor uses a white-light LED with adjustable transmitter power.
+When the integrated light source of the SPECTRO-3-...-MSM-ANA color sensor is activated, the sensor detects the radiation that is diffusely reflected from the object.
+As a light source the SPECTRO-3-...-MSM-ANA color sensor uses warm-white LEDs as well as blue LEDs (in case of color sensor type -VISUV additional UV LEDs) with adjustable transmitter power.
 An integrated 3-fold receiver for the red, green, and blue content of the light that is reflected from the object, or the light that is emitted by a "self-luminous object", is used as a receiver.